openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 -  The ``extends`` graph has a cycle.

--  ``typeReference`` refers directly to, or is an alias of primitive, enumeration, union, interface, or function types.
+-  ``typeReference`` refers directly to, or is an alias of primitive, array, string, enumeration, union, interface, or function types.

 -  Any type argument of ``typeReference`` is a wildcard type argument.